MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-I-US-Customs-Border-Protection-Department-Homeland-Security-Department-Treasury/part-127-General-Order-Unclaimed-Abandoned-Merchandise/subpart-C-Sale-Unclaimed-Abandoned-Merchandise/section-127.28.md

 (h) *Unclaimed merchandise remaining on dock.* Unclaimed merchandise remaining on the dock which, in the opinion of the port director, will not sell for enough to pay the cost of cartage and storage shall be sold at public auction upon public notice of not less than 6 or more than 10 days.

-(i) *Chemical substances, mixtures, and articles containing chemical substances or mixtures.* Chemical substances, mixtures, and articles containing a chemical substance or mixture, as these items are defined in section 3, Toxic Substances Control Act (“TSCA”) and section 12.120 of this chapter, shall be inspected by a representative of the Environmental Protection Agency to ascertain whether they comply with TSCA and the regulations and orders issued thereunder.
-If found not to comply with these requirements they shall be exported or otherwise disposed of immediately in accordance with the provisions of §§ 12.125 through 12.127 of this chapter.
+(i) *Good subject to TSCA Requirements.* A good subject to TSCA requirements, *i.e.,* a covered commodity as defined in section 12.120 of this chapter, will be inspected by a representative of the Environmental Protection Agency to ascertain whether it complies with the Toxic Substances Control Act and the regulations and orders issued thereunder.
+If found not to comply with these requirements that good must be exported or otherwise disposed of immediately in accordance with the provisions of §§ 12.125 through 12.127 of this chapter.

 [T.D.
 74-114, 39 FR 12092, Apr.
 3, 1974, as amended by T.D.
 83-158, 48 FR 34740, Aug.
 1, 1983; T.D.
 98-74, 63 FR 51290, Sept.
 25, 1998; T.D.
 02-65, 67 FR 68034, Nov.
-8, 2002]
+8, 2002; CBP Dec.
+16-28, 81 FR 94986, Dec.
+27, 2016]